-School-based health centers represent shared commitments between schools and health care organizations to support the health, well-being, and academic success of students.
+Why Focus on School-Based Health Centers?
+School-based health centers represent shared commitments between schools and healthcare organizations to support the health, well-being, and academic success of students.
 For the schools' part, facilities and utilities are donated and building-level policies facilitate students' enrollment and utilization.
 Local health organizations bring into the partnering school expertise and linkages to an array of services-primary care, behavioral health, oral health care, vision care, and health promotion-that enable children and adolescents to thrive in the classroom and beyond.
-The ultimate goal of the partnership is to create a culture of health within the school and among its inhabitants.
+The goal of the partnership is to create a culture of health within the school and among its inhabitants.
 Learn more here.